Private School for Special Education Students in Los Angeles

 If you and the district disagree about the placement your child needs, you can consider a unilateral placement.
 This process involves notifying the district before enrolling your child in a private school.
 However, to get the district to pay for the tuition, you’ll most likely have to use a dispute resolution option, which is why you need an experienced special education attorney on your side.

 Need Help Reviewing an IEP or Section 504 Plan?
-Please Call Us
+Call Us

 Ensuring that your child can go to a private school that is right for them and still receive the special education services they deserve can be a complicated task.
 At Woodsmall Law Group, we have a full understanding of both state and federal special education statutes and have helped many Los Angeles families successfully petition for services in private schools.
 To get your child the education guaranteed by law, call our Pasadena office at (626) 440-0028 to schedule a free case evaluation today.